RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Spin down disks after (user-configurable) inactivity timeout (using Jeff Gibbons' sd-idle-2.6)
    - NEW: System information page under the Tools menu.
+   - NEW: Station list on the Wireless Log page will now report associated IP and hostnames (when possible).
    - CHANGED: Upgraded to MiniDLNA 1.0.25 (changelog: http://sourceforge.net/projects/minidlna/files/minidlna/1.0.25/)
    - CHANGED: Better integration of the Run Cmd page.